Adamage/tutorials/sst/README.md

-The purpose of this software is to keep the documentation in one format (a python file with a established documentation convention) when the script is able to run it and transform it to other formats (markdown document or jupyter notebook), or hide the documentation completely and create a ready to run script..
+The purpose of this software is to keep the documentation in one format (a python file with a established documentation convention) when the script is able to run it and transform it to other formats (markdown document or jupyter notebook), or hide the documentation completely and create a ready to run script.

 ## Installation